Both parents and teachers are quite reasonably worried as school administrators decide how to resume classes safely amid

 - A HEPA purifier with sufficient airflow capacity for the room draws in virus particles.

 - Trapped viruses die (or loses infectiousness) inside the HEPA filter within hours/days.

 Successfully purifying a room requires a purifier to move lots of air—completely circulating air throughout a room with and without an HVAC system.
 (Later, we’ll discuss why HVAC-only improvements can offer false confidence.)

 In the context of coronavirus, we know particles can simultaneously float and settle.
 HVAC ventilation can help by dispersing particle concentrations (as infected air isn’t blown directly from person to person).

 But purifiers play a critical by drawing in contaminated air, trapping virus particles within its HEPA filter (where they’ll lose infectiousness within hours), and circulating clean air back into the room, further dispersing viral particle concentrations.

-A room ideally needs four full air volume turns per hour for the maximum degree of safety.
+A room ideally needs four full-volume air changes per hour (ACH) for the maximum degree of safety.
 For that reason, a purifier MUST not only have adequate capacity but be able to work quietly.
 Here at Alen, our engineers have been perfecting that formula for over 15 years.